mpv-player/mpv/DOCS/man/options.rst

     is useful only if the ``--demuxer-seekable-cache`` option is enabled.
     Unlike the forward cache, there is no control how many seconds are actually cached - it will simply use as much memory this option allows.
-Setting this option to 0 will strictly disable any back buffer.
+Setting this option to 0 will strictly disable any back buffer, but this will lead to the situation that the forward seek range starts after the current playback position (as it removes past packets that are seek points).

     Keep in mind that other buffers in the player (like decoders) will cause the demuxer to cache "future" frames in the back buffer, which can skew the